- 1. How to Pick the Right Winter Camping Tent

 Winter camping, like the other activities in the cool weather and snow, is all about staying warm and dry.

-One of the best things you can do when taking on any winter outdoor activity is to invest in a quality pair of insulated hiking boots.
+One of the best things you can do when taking on any winter outdoor activity is to invest in a quality pair of insulated boots for hiking.
 Sneakers or regular shoes will not hold up to the rigors of winter camping.
-Make sure you get an insulated pair that has the moisture-wicking capability to keep your feet warm and dry.
+A pair of moisture-wicking wool socks will keep your feet warm and comfortable underneath.

-Someone from the group should bring a quality first-aid kit on every camping venture.
+Someone from the group should bring a quality first-aid kit to every camping venture.
 It is much better to bring that kit home unopened than to need it, but not have it.

 Also, invest in a quality camping lantern or two.
 It's rather nice to be able to light up your campsite when the sun goes down, even if you're planning to light a campfire.